RioReal/Paper_Review/NDSS__2019__Data-Oblivious-ISA-Extensions-for-Side-Channel-Resistant-and-High-Performance-Computing.md

 Against the adversary with BitCycle observability, the data oblivious program should have the property of confidential input privacy.

-However, today's microarchitectures lead to the insecurity and performance challenges of our data oblivious codes.
+However, today's microarchitectures lead to the insecurity and performance challenges of the data oblivious codes.

 - branch, jump, memory speculation: these might cause data or control flow misprediction and then leak secret by some convert channel.
-- sub-address optimization, input-dependent arithmetic: Some multiply/divide, floating-point operations are so complex that they might optimize implementations.
+- sub-address optimization, input-dependent arithmetic: The run time of some arithmetic operations like multiply/divide, floating-point operations depends on the operands.
 Thus, the adversary could apply a timing side-channel attack on different input data.
 - microcode: Take the instruction *cmove* (conditional move) as an example.
 It may be completed in a branch+mov, so the branch predictor would result in a speculative execution and, as a consequence, leak the secret condition.
 - data-based compression, silent stores: Data-based compression compresses the register file and the cache to save storage, and silent stores would cut off redundant store operations.
 These optimizations change the memory state or execution time based on the data, and attackers can get extra information of the program data.

-- Because of the lack of supporting ISA-level support for data oblivious program, the programmer has to use some simple instructions instead and slow down the speed.
+Because of the lack of supporting ISA-level support for data oblivious programs, the programmer has to use some simple instructions instead and slow down the speed.

 This paper proposes a **Data Oblivious ISA Extension** to overcome the challenges above.